 Insecticide resistance is one of the major causes of pest control failures for growers.
 It is most likely to occur where there is reliance on one insecticide.
 In many cases, the selection for resistance to the principal insecticide used for pest management within a system may also confer cross-resistance to other insecticides.
-Our project addresses address the recent upsurge in GWSS numbers in Kern County where reliance on a small number of insecticides may have selected for resistance.
-Associated with this work, we are investigating whether heavy insecticide use has selected for resistance in the Western Riverside County (Temecula area) and in Orange County (commercial nursery industry).
-We will use diagnostic tools that detect resistance, and the information generated will enable pest managers to refine existing control strategies and minimize the impact that resistance has on future management efforts.
+Our project will address the recent upsurge in GWSS numbers in Kern County where reliance on a small number of insecticides may have selected for resistance.
+Associated with this work, we will also investigate whether heavy insecticide use has selected for resistance in the Western Riverside County (Temecula area) and in Orange County (commercial nursery industry).
+We will use diagnostic tools that detect resistance, and the information generated will enable pest management efforts.
 Accomplishments of this project to date include partial identification of the genes responsible for possible insecticide resistance in GWSS to neonicotinoid, pyrethroid and carbamate insecticides.
-Bioassay analysis to detect insecticide resistance in GWSS is ongoing; data from these analyses suggest that there has been a shift in tolerance to neonicotinoids in the Kern County area.
-Insects appear to be less sensitive to this class of insecticide relative to other populations that have had limited exposure.
-Additionally, based on somewhat limited sampling, there does not appear to be a major shift in resistance to organophosphate, carbamate and pyrethroid insecticides.
+Our work is ongoing to determine if resistance is actually occurring in this insect in areas of the state in which these compounds are heavily utilized.